Control Statements in C

 Statements x;

 (Here, the conditions are evaluated in order from top to bottom.
-As soon as any condition evaluates to true, then the statement associated with the given condition is executed and control is transferred to Statements x skipping the rest of the conditions following it.
+As soon as any condition evaluates to true, then the statement associated with the given condition is executed and control is transferred to Statement x skipping the rest of the conditions following it.
 But if all conditions evaluate false, then the statement following final else is executed followed by the execution of Statements x.)

 (C) Repetition or Looping Statements

-• Loop control statements are used when a section of code may either be executed a fixed number of times, or while some condition is true.
+• Loop control statements are used when a section of code may either be executed a fixed number of times or while some condition is true.

 • C provides three looping statements: